-Ventricular hypertrophy or hypertrophy of the septum, reported as cardiomyopathies, have been observed in Prograf treated patients on rare occasions and may also occur with Advagraf.
+Cardiac disorders Ventricular hypertrophy or hypertrophy of the septum, reported as cardiomyopathies, have been observed in Tacrolimus IR treated patients on rare occasions and may also occur with Tacrolimus PR capsule.
 Most cases have been reversible, occurring with tacrolimus blood trough concentrations much higher than the recommended maximum levels.
-Other factors observed to increase the risk of these clinical conditions included pre-existing heart disease, corticosteroid usage, hypertension, renal or hepatic dysfunction, infections, fluid overload, and oedema.
-Accordingly, high-risk patients receiving substantial immunosuppression should be monitored, using such procedures as echocardiography or ECG pre- and post-transplant (e.g. initially at 3 months and then at 9 - 12 months).
-If abnormalities develop, dose reduction of Advagraf, or change of treatment to another immunosuppressive agent should be considered.
-Tacrolimus may prolong the QT interval and may cause Torsades de pointes.
-Caution should be exercised in patients with risk factor for QT prolongation, including patients with a personal or family history of QT prolongation, congestive heart failure, bradyarrhythmias and electrolyte abnormalities.
+Other factors observed to increase the risk of these clinical conditions included preexisting heart disease, corticosteroid usage, hypertension, renal or hepatic dysfunction, infections, fluid overload, and oedema.
+Accordingly, high-risk patients receiving substantial immunosuppression should be monitored, using such procedures as echocardiography or ECG pre- and post-transplant (e.g. initially at 3 months and then at 9-12 months).
+If abnormalities develop, dose reduction of Tacrolimus PR capsule, or change of treatment to another immunosuppressive agent should be considered.
+Tacrolimus may prolong the QT interval and may cause Torsades de Pointes.
+Caution should be exercised in patients with risk factor for QT prolongation, congestive heart failure, bradyarrhythmias and electrolyte abnormalities.
 Caution should also be exercised in patients diagnosed or suspected to have Congenital Long QT Syndrome or acquired QT prolongation or patients on concomitant medications known to prolong the QT interval, induce electrolyte abnormalities or known to increase tacrolimus exposure (see Interaction with other medicinal products and other forms of interaction).

-Lymphoproliferative disorders and malignancies

-Patients treated with tacrolimus have been reported to develop Epstein-Barr-Virus (EBV)associated lymphoproliferative disorders (see Undesirable effects).
-A combination of immunosuppressives such as antilymphocytic antibodies (e.g. basiliximab, daclizumab) given concomitantly increases the risk of EBV-associated lymphoproliferative disorders.
+Interaction).
+Lymphoproliferative disorders and malignancies Patients treated with tacrolimus have been reported to develop Epstein-Barr-Virus(EBV)associated lymphoproliferative disorders (see Undesirable effects).
+A combination of immunosuppressives such as antilymphocytic antibodies (e.g. basiliximah), daclizumab) given concomitantly increases the risk of EBV-associated lymphoproliferative disorders.
 EBV-Viral Capsid Antigen (VCA)-negative patients have been reported to have an increased risk of developing lymphoproliferative disorders.
-Therefore, in this patient group, EBV-VCA serology should be ascertained before starting treatment with Advagraf.
+Therefore, in this patient group, EBV-VCA serology should be assectained before starting treatment with Tacrolimus PR capsule.
 During treatment, careful monitoring with EBV-PCR is recommended.
-Positive EBV-PCR may persist for months and is per se not indicative of lymphoproliferative disease or lymphoma.
+Positive EBV-PCR may persist for months and is per se not indicative of lymphoproliferative disease or lymphoma. or lymphoma